James Moody Jazz Festival: Sarah Vaughan International Jazz Vocal Competition

 The festival hosts an annual jazz vocalist competition named for Newark-born jazz singer Sarah Vaughan.
 The event, as of the 2020s, is open to solo vocalists of all nationalities who are not signed to a major record label.
 The competition judges contestants on criteria "that includes vocal quality, intonation, ability to swing, individuality, and improvisation."

 Initially open only to female vocalists, in the early 2020s the competition began allowing male vocalists to apply.
 The competition is also known as the "Sassy Awards" for Vaughn's nickname.
-In 2023, the winning vocalist was Tyreek McDole.